Always part of our DNA

 Looking back at the past to move forward towards the future, restoring traditions and learning through technological innovation are the main themes of Fineco's message, a message of hope and confidence in the future.

-Standard Ethics confirmed the Standard Ethics Rating “EE+”, a “very strong compliance” with international guidelines, awarded to sustainable companies with a low reputational risk profile and strong long-term growth prospects.
+The Standard Ethics Rating has been confirmed at “EE+”, a “very strong compliance”with international guidelines, assigned to sustainable companies with a low reputational risk profile and strong long-term growth prospects.

 In June 2020, FinecoBank has become a constituent company in the FTSE4Good Index Series, a set of indices managed by the FTSE Group that identify and measure the ESG performance of organisations committed to good environmental, social and governance sustainability practices.